Would you like to know more about data governance maturity 2020 trends?

 Figure 4: Trends for the formal data management function.

-In 2020, fewer companies did not have the formal function or have it in the “ad-hoc” status.
+In 2020, fewer companies did not have a formal function or have it in “ad-hoc” status.
 Concurrently, the number of companies that have (been establishing) established such a formal function has grown.

 To be operational, a data management function should develop policies and processes.
 Indicator 2 specifies the maturity level for that.